-CAC Members: Dilts and Johnston Absent from meeting:
+CAC Members: Dilts and Johnston

 Mr. Horst asked about additions or corrections to the minutes of the April 17, 2013 meeting.
 Mr. Kratzer moved to approve the minutes as distributed.
 Ms. Wickenheiser seconded.
 Mr. Horst called a vote; the motion passed unanimously.